Member Organizations

 Investigation and Discipline

-The Law on Regulation and Public Oversight of Accounting and Auditing of 2019, the Law on Audit Activity of 2019, and the Law on Accounting of 2019 contain provisions related to investigation and discipline (I&D) of auditors and expert accountants, the two designations regulated at the state level.
-The laws authorize accredited public organizations (APOs) to establish and implement their I&D systems under the oversight of the Public Oversight Board (POB).
-As of 2021, the new laws are in the process of being implemented and the new regulatory framework is being established.
+The Law on Regulation and Public Oversight of Accounting and Audit Activity of 2019, the Law on Audit Activity of 2019, and the Law on Accounting of 2019 establish the legal framework for investigation and discipline of auditors and expert accountants in the Republic of Armenia.
+These laws authorize accredited public organizations to establish and implement investigation and disciplinary systems for their members under the oversight of the Public Oversight Board.

 -